Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: System Model

 \section{System Model}

-We consider a DSM problem with a set of $N$ households that each have $M$ household appliances.
-Each household is equipped with a smart meter that is capable of communicating and controlling all household appliances.
-The problem that we present is a more advanced form of the demand-side scheduling problem than that presented in~\cite{mohsenian10} in that each household has no advanced knowledge of upcoming tasks.
+We consider a DSM problem in a microgrid of $N$ households that each have $M$ household appliances.
+Each household is equipped with a smart meter that is capable of controlling all household appliances.
+The problem that we present is a more advanced form of the demand-side scheduling problem than that presented in~\cite{mohsenian10} where each household has no advanced knowledge of upcoming tasks.
 We primarily consider interactive background appliances.
 These appliances are actively turned on by the household, but the actual time of operation poses a less immediate impact to the user.
-The appliances that we consider in each household can be, for example, a washing machine, a clothes dryer, a storage water heater, a dish washer and a refrigerator.
+The appliances that we consider in each household can be, for example, washing machines, clothes dryers, storage water heaters, dish washers or refrigerators.